| overview

 love in cyberspace, people often shed kilos, partners

-and years (and add income and qualifications)
+and years (and add income and qualifications)much

 'news' echoed and re-echoed in blogs,